Meet The EAS Team

 Marianne Young is a wife, mother of three, and special education advocate.
 Mrs. Young found her calling as an advocate for students with disabilities through her youngest child’s learning difficulties, and the challenges she faced while navigating the educational system on his behalf.

 Marianne has been advocating for many years and officially opened Exceptional Advocacy Services in 2017.
 Marianne believes that every child has the capacity to learn and has gifts that can be developed.
 Marianne has dedicated her professional life to ensuring that all children have access to a quality education.
-She works full time as a special education advocate in more than 23 districts across Georgia and Alabama, including Fort Benning.
+She works full time as a special education advocate across multiple states including Georgia and Alabama, Fort Moore.
 Mrs. Young also provides Individualized Education Program (IEP) and disability training for several businesses and non-profits.

 Mrs. Young is a member of Council Of Parent Attorneys and Advocates (COPAA).